Fly Ash

 Due to the abrasive nature of the dust, all the contact points, such as the hopper, inlet, or airlocks, must be constructed of abrasive-resistant materials such as high-carbon alloy steel.
 Also, a cyclone might be installed as a prefilter to extract most of the material to help extend the lifespan of the baghouse.

-Sly LLC offers customers decades of designing and building dust collection systems to collect fly ash for industrial purposes.
+Sly offers customers decades of designing and building dust collection systems to collect fly ash for industrial purposes.
 Dust collection systems are fabricated for robust durability and to optimize fly ash recovery.
 Each system for fly ash collection is custom-designed and manufactured, from the placement of the inlets to sizing the system for air volume and the air-to-cloth ratio.
 Customers appreciate the depth of knowledge that an industry expert can supply to develop reliable product recovery.

-We offer a complete line of dust collection equipment, including cyclones, bag houses and filters (in a wide range of media), wet scrubbers, and loading spouts.
-During our 100-year history, our expert engineers have worked with companies of all types to supply equipment for solutions to their unique applications.
-Maintain worker safety, meet emissions standards, and enjoy near complete fly ash recovery with a dust collection system from Sly LLC.
-Request a quote for your fly ash recovery project today.
+We provide a complete line of dust collection equipment, including cyclones, bag houses and filters (in a wide range of media), wet scrubbers, and loading spouts.
+During our 150-year history, our expert engineers have worked with companies of all types to supply equipment for solutions to their unique applications.
+Maintain worker safety, meet emissions standards, and enjoy near complete fly ash recovery with a dust collection system from Sly.